olulesi/project-2/README.md

 <!-- <img src="src/styles/images/errorGifProject2.gif" /> -->
 <img src="src/styles/images/error-gif-maker (1).gif" />

-Moving on to the error handling of the search we decided to keep it on theme with what is in your fridge and display a gif related to it with an error message to try again.
+Moving on to the error handling of the search we decided to keep it on theme with what is in your fridge and display a gif related to a firdge being empty alongside an error message to try again.

 ### Styling and Animations

-For the styling of the website we decided to go Bulma css framework for the grid layout and the card layout on the meal show page.
+For the styling of the website we decided to go with Bulma css framework for the grid layout and the card layout on the meal show page.
+Using bulma was very beneficial in making the website responsive as the bulma class names handles the responsiveness itself.

 In addition we decided to go onto google fonts finding Raleway to use the font of our app.